jbactual/Well-Read-Flutter/README.md

 # Well-Read-Flutter
-Well Read is a general template for a flutter application and is a great way to learn how the flutter framework is utilized in order to build both android and ios mobile applications.

 Description: Well Read is a general template for a bookstore and is a great way to learn how the flutter framework is utilized in order to build both android and ios mobile applications.
 I documented most of the application which should give you a better understanding of how everything works.

 #  Features: